-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Need: On the 2023 ELA CAASPP assessments Socioeconomically Disadvantaged students scored 106.7 below standard and English learners scored 127.8 points below standard.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: LEA-wide 2.5 Action: ELA MTSS Framework Implementation Need: On the 2023 ELA CAASPP assessments Socioeconomically Disadvantaged students scored 106.7 below standard and English learners scored 127.8 points below standard.
+These student groups need data-based differentiated instruction to make academic progress.
+Scope: LEA-wide This action provides additional staffing to support implementation of the Multi-Tiered System of Supports specific to English Language Arts.
+This action is designed to meet the needs of Socioeconomically Disadvantaged students and English learners for increased progress monitoring, but will benefit all students, so it is being provided on an LEA-wide basis.
+2.6 Distance from standard on the ELA CAASPP for EL and SED subgroups 2.8 Action: Strengthen Instruction Need: On the 2023 ELA CAASPP assessments Socioeconomically Disadvantaged students scored 106.7 below standard and English learners scored 127.8 points below standard.
 On the 2023 Math CAASPP assessments Socioeconomically Disadvantaged students scored 106.1 below standard and English learners scored 121.2 points below standard.
 These student groups need data-based differentiated instruction to make academic progress.
-Scope: LEA-wide differentiated instructional activities that incorporate strategies that support access to grade level content and English Language acquisition.
+This action provides additional staffing and external professional development providers to ensure teachers have the strategies to plan differentiated instructional activities that incorporate strategies that support access to grade level content and English Language acquisition.
 This action is designed to meet the needs of Socioeconomically Disadvantaged students and English learners for differentiated instruction and use of specific instructional strategies, but will benefit all students, so it is being provided on an LEA-wide basis.
-CAASPP for EL and SED Subgroups 3.1 Action: Family Engagement and Involvement Program Need: Parents and guardians of our socioeconomically disadvantaged students and English learners need additional opportunities that increase their ability to support their students' learning.
+Distance from standard on the ELA and Math CAASPP for EL and SED Subgroups

+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: LEA-wide 3.1 Action: Family Engagement and Involvement Program Need: Parents and guardians of our socioeconomically disadvantaged students and English learners need additional opportunities that increase their ability to support their students' learning.
 Parents and guardians of our socioeconomically disadvantaged students and English learners need additional information about how to navigate the pathway to college.
 Scope: LEA-wide This action provides increased staffing to support the development of Parent Workshops and parent engagement opportunities.
 This action is provided LEA-wide because it addresses the specific needs of parent of SED and EL students for increased learning opportunities, but it will benefit all students.
+3.1 Percent of families who report a sense of connectedness with the school community 3.2 Action: Community Engagement Need: Students benefit from a diverse student body.
+Parents and guardians of socioeconomically disadvantaged students and English learners need additional outreach and opportunities to connect with the school community.
+Scope: LEA-wide The action provides additional resources for community outreach and engagement.
 3.1 Percent of families who report a sense of connectedness with the school community